Shimao-Zhang/LLM-Multilingual-Learner/README.md

-# Large Language Models are Good Spontaneous Multilingual Learners:  Is the Multilingual Annotated Data Necessary?
+# Getting More from Less: Large Language Models are Good Spontaneous Multilingual Learners

 <p align="center">
   <a href="https://arxiv.org/abs/2405.13816"> 📃 Paper</a> |